 Refrigerate for at least two hours, then serve.

-- Do not replace the fresh mint leaves with dried ones.
-It provides freshness to this mascarpone tart.
+- Do not replace the fresh mint leaves.
+They are crucial in providing freshness to this dried apricot tart.

 - In a small bowl, combine marsala (or water) with dried apricots.
 Set aside for at least 30 minutes.

 - Using a separate medium-sized bowl, combine mascarpone cheese with sugar and seeds of vanilla bean.
 Mix with a spatula or wooden spoon.